-|x86_64 TOSS 3||/usr/tce/packages/inspector/*||Multiple versions are available.
-Use module to load.|
+|Multiple versions are available.
+Use module commands to view and load.

 For both thread debugging and memory debugging, Inspector can perform varying degrees of analysis.
 More in-depth analysis can capture a greater number of bugs but will also take longer to analyze.
 In general, slowdowns on the order of 2x to 160x can be expected.
 Thus, it is suggested that users choose a small, representative workload when running the tool rather than a full production workload.